 The Latest

 Our book on the butterflies of Joshua Tree is officially available, and the feedback has been fantastic.
 For the time being, I'm trying to avoid selling it on sites such as Amazon and would prefer to sell directly.
-It's also available at the Joshua Tree National Park kiosks (see above!), such as the one on Park Blvd., and will be available at a few other shops soon.
+It's also available at the Joshua Tree National Park kiosks (see above!), such as the one on Park Blvd., and is also available at several other small bookshops.

 Click on the image above or here to order.